TigerGraph-DevLabs/tg-ecosys-docs/docs/awesome.md

  [**TG-bot**](https://devpost.com/software/tg-bot) a TigerGraph-chat bot model

 ## How To
-* [**Python Schema & Load**](https://github.com/parkererickson/yelpGraph/blob/master/schemaAndLoad.ipynb) a imple walkthrough of creating a schmea and upserting data
+* [**Python Schema & Load**](https://github.com/parkererickson/yelpGraph/blob/master/schemaAndLoad.ipynb) a simple walkthrough of creating a schmea and upserting data
 * [**GSQL101 - on a Jupyter Notebook**](https://github.com/yaniv256/ecosys/blob/master/demos/guru_scripts/docker_notebook/gsql101.ipynb) a guide to using GSQL with a Jupyter Notebook

 ## Benchmarking